 This may seem kind of obvious, but if you want your iPhone to feel more like Android, then live in Google's ecosystem.
 The iOS Gmail app (opens in new tab) was completely overhauled earlier this year, and it definitely works more like its Android counterpart.

-But Google apps don't begin and end with Gmail; there's Maps, Calendar, Drive, Photos, Docs, Sheets, Keep, and more.
+But Google apps don't begin and end with Gmail; there's Maps (opens in new tab), Calendar (opens in new tab), Drive (opens in new tab), Photos (opens in new tab), Docs (opens in new tab), Sheets (opens in new tab), Keep (opens in new tab), and more.
 Google Drive is one of the best cloud storage options around, giving you 15GB of free space, and Photos gives you unlimited (4PB) photo backup.
 Docs and sheets let you create documents and take them with you wherever you go, and the best part of Google's suite is that you can you can access it from any device with an internet connection.

 Wanna be more like Android?
 Live the Google life.